JohnEarnest/Decker/docs/decker.md

 ![](images/protoinstances.gif)

 You can copy and paste contraptions like any other widget.
 In fact, if you copy a contraption to the clipboard, you can paste it into another deck and it will bring along the prototype definition!
+If the `version` of the prototype in a pasted clipboard snippet is newer than a prototype that already exists in the deck, the new definition will replace the old one.

 Custom Attributes
 -----------------